saal1801/calc-part-3/README.md

 Calculator

-aadd 10
+a add 10

-badd a
+b add a

-badd 1
+b add 1

 print b